Building the KeyboardKit app

 Background

-Many years ago, an friend contacted me regarding creating a custom keyboard with her art.
+Many years ago, an friend asked me to create a custom keyboard with her art.
 The project was a quick one, and my first experience with developing keyboard extensions.

 Although the app was pretty basic, I learned a lot about custom keyboard development, and found the limited native APIs both fascinating and frustrating.